Is Datasphere the successor to SAP Business Warehouse?

 Is SAP BW dead?

-Fig. 1: On-premise vs. private cloud vs. public cloud | isr.de
+Fig. 1: On-Premise vs. Private Cloud vs. Public Cloud | isr.de

-Fig. 1: On-premise vs. private cloud vs. public cloud | isr.de
+Fig. 1: On-Premise vs. Private Cloud vs. Public Cloud | isr.de

 No, not (yet).
-BW/4 HANA continues to be a strategic application-driven solution for on-premise and private cloud data warehousing.
-With the private cloud option, BW/4 is also part of Rise with SAP.
-SAP has also given BW/4 HANA a perspective until 2040.
-This provides a certain degree of investment security.
+BW/4HANA remains an established strategic application-driven solution for on-premise and private cloud data warehousing.
+Furthermore, with the private cloud option, BW/4 is part of Rise with SAP.
+SAP has also provided BW/4HANA with a roadmap extending to the year 2040.
+This ensures a degree of investment security.

-Due to the strategic focus on SAP's cloud offering, investments will primarily be made in the Datasphere in future.
-In the long term, the Datasphere can be seen as the successor to the Business Warehouse.
-This fits with the fact that the BW Bridge offers migration options for parts of BW systems.
-However, this means that companies must be ready for the public cloud.
-BW/4 is still strategically set for on premise and private cloud approaches.
+Due to SAP's strategic focus on its cloud offerings, future investments will primarily target Datasphere.
+In the long term, Datasphere can be considered the successor to Business Warehouse.
+This is supported by the availability of migration options for parts of BW systems via the BW Bridge.
+However, this necessitates that companies are prepared for the Public Cloud.
+Strategically, BW/4 remains positioned for on-premise and private cloud approaches.

-SAP BW customers who are considering modernizing their data warehouse by introducing SAP BW/4 HANA are faced with the question of whether this (still) makes sense.
-From our point of view, it is still a valid option to introduce BW/4 HANA.
+SAP BW customers considering modernizing their data warehouse by implementing SAP BW/4HANA face the question of whether this is (still) a sensible approach.
+From our perspective, implementing BW/4HANA remains a valid option.
 The investment is not a dead end.
-The drivers of this assessment are:
+Key drivers for this assessment include:

-1. SAP BW/4 HANA has been used successfully for many years and can map pretty much any data warehouse use case.
-It is simply mature and ready-2-use.
+1. SAP BW/4HANA has been successfully deployed for many years and can accommodate virtually any data warehouse use case.
+It is simply mature and ready-to-use.

-Fig. 2: Is BW still fit for the future? | isr.de
+Fig. 2: Is BW still future-proof? | isr.de

 Accelerate Analytics